remirobert/Suitchi/README.md

 How it works ?
 ==============
-To make your life easier and make your most beautiful and maintainable code, suitchi uses blocks to retrieve the events.
+To make your life easier and make your most beautiful and maintainable code, **Suitchi** uses blocks to retrieve the events.
 ```Swift
 let genderSwitch = Suitchi(frame: CGRectMake(0, 0, 300, 100),
   onSwitchedBlock: { () -> () in